-The Fleet Division's primary focus is to provide safe and reliable vehicles and equipment for use in service delivery to the public and in support of all other agency business and community activities.
-The division is involved in the selection and procurement of vehicles and parts, supplies, tools and equipment.
-Fleet Staff constantly monitor and evaluate products and work methods to achieve a high level of productivity, efficiency and sustainability.
-The Division constantly strives to enhance vehicles to provide a clean, safe, reliable and efficient environment for internal and external customers.
+The Fleet Division's primary focus is to provide safe and reliable vehicles and equipment for use in service delivery to the public, and in support of all other agency business and community activities.
+The division is involved in the selection and procurement of vehicles and parts, supplies, tools, and equipment.
+Fleet Staff continuously monitor and evaluate products and work methods to achieve a high level of productivity, efficiency, and sustainability.
+The Division constantly strives to enhance vehicle performance and safety to provide a clean, safe, reliable, and efficient environment for internal and external customers.